 What have we accomplished so far?

-- The Center launched the Social Responsibility Map which aims to provide information on the prevalence of poverty, its nature and its magnitude, to facilitate stakeholder engagement in integrated development efforts by facilitating decisions by stakeholders on where and how to contribute to poverty reduction and community development efforts.
+- The Center launched the Social Responsibility Map which aims to provide information on the prevalence of poverty, its nature and its magnitude; to facilitate stakeholder engagement in integrated development efforts.

 Who finances this project?

 Government of Japan

 What is the Project Budget?

 - Geographic coverage:

 - Focus area:

 - Information and Decision Support Centre (IDSC), UNDP